Pipeline

 CAR-T Therapy

-by Leukapheresis procedure, to isolate T cells from a patient’s blood.
+leukapheresis is used to isolate T-cells from a patient’s blood.

-T cells are then genetically engineered in a laboratory to express the CAR, specifically designed to selectively recognize antigens on the cancer cells’ surface.
+The patients’ T-cells are genetically engineered in a laboratory to express the CAR, specifically designed to selectively recognize antigens on the cancer cells’ surface.

-T cells are modified in the lab to express the CAR, multiplied to increase their numbers and activated to boost their anti-cancer activity.
+The modified T-cells are expanded to increase their numbers and activated to boost their anti-cancer activity.

-Following expansion and activation CAR-T cells are then infused back into the patient’s bloodstream intravenously.
+Following expansion and activation, the CAR T-cells are infused back into the patient’s bloodstream intravenously.

-This, allow CAR-T cells to circulate and recognize cancer cells expressing the target antigen.
+The engineered CAR-T cells will then circulate, target, and eliminate cancer cells expressing the target antigen.

 Ongoing trial